 Being a physician assistant is more than just showing up for school lectures, making fancy flashcards, and passing the PANCE (with maybe some help from Picmonic’s awesome visual study guides?).
 Being a PA is also about being in the right mindset for helping people.
-Aside from being able to recall your studies, working as a PA requires some strong personality traits that will allow you to be the best version of yourself no matter what the day brings.
+Aside from being able to recall your studies, working as a PA requires some strong personality traits and skills that will allow you to be the best version of yourself no matter what the day brings.
 Some characteristics will always be welcomed on the floor so we wrangled up seven of the most important traits that make for a successful physician assistant career.

 It’s not surprising that one of the most important PA traits would be compassion.
 So much of your job is making sure people who aren’t feeling well and their family members are comfortable, treated fairly, and kept informed even when they’re not very nice.
 Having patience with your patients (no pun intended, but okay, a little bit pun intended) is key to having a long career as a great physician assistant.